Do cookie-free analytics need cookie banners?

 Article 5(3).
 Member States shall ensure that the storing of information, or the gaining of access to information already stored, in the terminal equipment of a subscriber or user is only allowed on condition that the subscriber or user concerned has given his or her consent […] This shall not prevent any technical storage or access […] as strictly necessary in order for [a web service provider] explicitly requested by the subscriber or user to provide the service.

-This actually isn’t well-defined in the ePD itself; instead, the EU Data Working Group and the EDPB have tackled the problem in various opinions.
-Their 2023 guidelines summarizes it in paragraph 32:
+This actually isn’t well-defined in the ePD itself; instead, the EU Data Working Party (later the EDPB) have tackled the problem in various opinions.
+Their 2023 guidelines summarizes it in section 2.6:

 - What exactly is “terminal equipment”?